 Someone didn't step aside in that red VW.

 A bowl (probably breakfast cereal) and a half-full glass of chocolate milk rest on a small table before them, the table covered with a red and white checkered cloth.
 Wendy smokes, anxious.
 Danny is expressionless, wearing a brown robe over his red pajamas.
-Wendy is wearing the same clothes as she was wearing the previous day--the corduroy jumper, the green and white shirt, the beige turtleneck, the mukluks that gave her outfit an aboriginal feel.
+Wendy is wearing the same clothes that she was wearing the previous day.

 TELEVISION: Roadrunner, roadrunner, runs down the road all day.
 Beep beep!
 Even the coyote can't make him change his ways.
 Beep! beep!